 This publication identifies many, but not all, of the important policies and regulations that address the expectations and obligations of students at FIT.
 Failure to comply with community standards may subject a student to disciplinary action as defined in the college's Code of Student Conduct and Academic Honor Code.

 It is FIT's goal to provide an exciting, vibrant learning community on campus, both in and out of the classroom.
-The handbook is produced by the Office of the Vice President for Enrollment Management and Student Success, and it may be found at fitnyc.edu/rightsandresponsibilities.
+The handbook may be found at fitnyc.edu/rightsandresponsibilities.

 INTRODUCTION